Finance (FINA)

 Prerequisite: FINA 5311.

-Survey course in financial planning.
-Covers topics in the financial planning process: cash, debt and savings management, taxes, housing decisions, insurance and risk management, investment alternatives, and retirement and estate planning.
+This is a case-enhanced course in financial planning.
+It will cover topics in the financial planning process, cash, debt and savings management, taxes, housing decisions, insurance and risk management, investment alternatives, and retirement and estate planning.
+These topics will be developed using a case with a fictional family client to simulate providing financial counseling to others.

 Prerequisite: FINA 5311.